-“JAZZ IS A SELF-TAUGHT ART AND I AM A LONER” - Mary Lou Williams
+“JAZZ IS A SELF-TAUGHT ART, AND I AM A LONER.” — MARY LOU WILLIAMS

-When I went to my first jazz jam at LaRose Jazz Club on Germantown Avenue, I knew your basic tap dance tunes like “All of Me” and “Cute” but no Bird, no Trane.
-So, the first thing I did in the early weeks was pretend like I knew everything about what I was hearing, but secretly, I was writing down all of these song titles, long lists, and then I would spend the rest of the week looking up as many versions as I could of each on YouTube.
 I also watched what everyone did and said.
 My teacher, Heather Cornell, had given me the basics of how to call a tune, but at this jam, I couldn’t discern a rhyme or reason as to who got called, and the order of who played or who didn’t, although it was obvious that some musicians had more sovereignty than others.
-I also did not ask questions.
-I sat in a corner and wrote in my notebook for the entire three hours, because even though I signed the sheet every week as “tap dancer,” my name was passed over and I wasn’t called up, for at least two months.
+I also did not ask questions or make any friends.
+I sat in a corner, alone, and wrote in my notebook for the entire three hours, because even though I signed the sheet every week as “tap dancer,” my name was passed over and I wasn’t called up, for at least two months.

 On the night I was first called up for a tune, I placed my physical body somewhere between the drums and the bass and my mind somewhere into a blinding dimension of thought I had never visited before.
-I sweated so much from the effort of staying upright that when I came off the floor, I looked like I’d been in a street fight.
+I sweated so much from the effort of staying upright that when I came off of the floor, I looked like I’d been in a street fight.
 But I kept coming back, every week, kept learning more tunes and how to hang, people got to know me, and after six months or so, I graduated from doing a solo or trades near the end of the tune, to getting one feature tune, and then, I got to call two tunes.
 I began to feel at home in this weekly check-in, where I slowly learned the the music and the sit-in rules - each new pass-through akin to receiving a tiny, surprise gift, dropped in my lap.

 If and when I was called up, I entered the ring as a nobody with an instrument that belonged nowhere: not first solo, last solo or even trades.
 Like Heather taught me, I made a principal effort to connect with the band.
 However, smiling widely, shaking hands, and offering profusive gratitude, didn’t work on most of the folks I met.
 Cats usually played loudly over my solo, so from the audience, I looked crazy out of place, on mute, hopping up and down on the little dance floor, for no reason at all.
 Worse, though, was when I was made invisible: meaning, I would stand on the bandstand for long minutes, wait for my turn in the order, and never dance.
 Rob Henderson, a wonderful human and legendary drummer, ran a great jam at LaRose, but the underlying oppositional vibe was unavoidable.
 At that jam in particular, people wanted to get in, get their solo, throw down, and then bounce.
 And this was before the age of social media; it was just about getting the air time.